corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 First of all, double check that the script runs successfully when you run it directly.
 If it doesn't, start by fixing it up.

 If it's running directly but not through cron, check the error messages that you receive.
-Clearly we have some differences in how cron is running the job compared to you; we may need to provide some extra specifics within our script to help cron know how to run the job.
+Clearly we have some differences in how cron is running the job; we may need to provide some extra specifics within our script to help cron know how to run the job.

 In particular, the following may be of assistance:
 * The `whereis` command can help you find the absolute path for commands